Welcome to Your Future

 11. Signposting your future: the most useful resources that I recommend you read, listen to or watch

-0.7 Downloading your future
+0.7 Downloading Your Future

 The full text of this guidebook is freely available at www.cdyf.me, this means the web version (that’s all the *.html) is searchable, browsable and linkable in any web browser on your phone, tablet, laptop or desktop computer.
 If you’d prefer to read this guidebook in a single ebook file, you can download a copy at